 Almost no bed boards, or bunkie boards, are appropriate for use by adults.
 Usually, these are comprised of a few thin pine slats topped with cardboard.
 These will squeak and sag in numerous ways, making for a very unpleasant night’s sleep.
 If a retailer is recommending you use a bed board or bunkie board with a platform bed, then it probably shouldn’t be used as a platform bed at all.

 What should a sturdy platform bed look like?

 - real wood slats

-- center rail that runs from head to foot
+- a center rail that runs from head to foot

 - center support legs that reach all the way to the floor

-At Bedrooms & More Seattle, we offer lots and lots of attactive, quality-made platform bed choices.
+At Bedrooms & More Seattle, we offer lots and lots of attractive, quality-made platform bed choices.
 We’re sure to have a look and a finish that works with your decor.